This section provides information on new UAAP Initiatives, including:

 - Sophomore Year Experience: An interdepartmental initiative focused on providing second year students with the resources and tools to help them navigate their sophomore year and enhance the prospecitve of overal success at MIT.
 The goals of SYE are to: increase awareness of resources for academic and personal planning and growth; foster strong personal and class identity; help sophomores make thoughtful informed decisions about their future; and bring awareness of unique development needs of sophomores to faculty and staff.
 Follow SYE @mitsophomores on Twitter to learn more.

 - Class of 2010 Summer Housing Grant Proposals: Established by the Class of 2010, the purpose of this fund to provide MIT students who are participating in an unpaid or underpaid internship/volunteer opportunity over the summer with a small grant of up to $1,000 to subsidize summer housing expenses.
 Three awards will be granted for summer 2012.
 See the Class of 2010 Summer Housing Grant Proposals for additional details and Apply for a Summer 2014 Class of 2010 Summer Housing Grant online as well.

-- Mentorship @ MIT: This section is designed to improve the awareness and accessibility of MIT Mentorship Programs and mentorship resources at MIT (including advice on starting a mentorship program at MIT, tips for a successful program, advice for mentors and mentees, and a directory of MIT Mentorship Programs.
+- Mentorship @ MIT: This site provides mentorship resources at MIT, including advice on starting a mentorship program, tips for a successful program, advice for mentors and mentees, and a directory of MIT Mentorship Programs.